nicholaswilde/pi-gen/README.md

 qemu-utils kpartx
 ```

-If you receive an error that `bsdtar` doesn't exist, especially on Ubuntu 20.04,
+> Note: If you receive an error that `bsdtar` doesn't exist, especially on Ubuntu 20.04,
   install `libarchive-tools` instead.

 The file `depends` contains a list of tools needed.
 The format of this
 package is `<tool>[:<debian-package>]`.

 ## Config